ESG Topics A-Z

 Approach

 PepsiCo understands that it is vital to communicate responsibly about BMS.
+We are committed to transparency around how we market our baby foods portfolio.
+Since 2020, we have made our BMS marketing policy public.
 We support:

 - The principles of the International Code of Marketing of Breast-Milk Substitutes and subsequent resolutions (the Code);